securemindorg/spo-tool/README.md

 -- contains the bootstrap.js files and the temporary graph json structure
 - templates/
 -- contains the html code for the project, this is where the form and D3 changes are made

+## Default Login

+- The default login is admin:admin you can change this in the spo-tool.py script